perspectivLabs/CountingChallenge/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Provide a brief summary on how the solution was derived using AI Technique -->

 ### Non_AI
-< Used opencv's cv2.inRange() function to create a mask.
-Used contours to find number of items>
+ Used opencv's cv2.inRange() function to create a mask.
+Used contours to find number of items.
+Not accurate but this is the best I could do